 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These conditions raise the risk of high levels of potassium (normally well-controlled by the body) in your blood.
+These conditions may (though not in all cases) raise the risk of high levels of potassium in your blood — normally well-controlled by the body.
 The potassium in salt substitutes can tip that balance.

 Similarly, using salt substitutes while on certain medications — the most common being ACE inhibitors and potassium-sparing diuretics — can raise your blood potassium to risky levels.